Third-Country Nationals

 Short-term Stay in the Czech Republic – without a Visa

-If your country does not have a visa requirement with the Czech Republic, according to the Act on the Residence of Foreign Nationals, you can arrive in Czech Republic with a valid travel document for a maximum of 90 days.
-The Czech Republic is a part of the Schengen area (an area with no internal borders), and therefore as foreigner you may remain in the Schengen area for a maximum of 90 days within any 180 days period.
+If your country does not have a visa requirement for the Czech Republic, you may, in accordance with the Act on the Residence of Foreign Nationals, enter the Czech Republic with a valid travel document and stay for a maximum of 90 days.
+The Czech Republic is part of the Schengen Area (an area without internal border controls); therefore, as a foreign national, you may remain in the Schengen Area for a maximum of 90 days within any 180-day period.
 This is known as the 90/180 rule.
-However, you may not work during this period.
-It is also your obligation to report the place of your residence at the relevant department of the foreign police within three days.
-If you are staying in a hotel of a dormitory, the accommodation provider fulfills this duty for you.

 - Contacts for individual offices of the foreign police can be found here.